 Barcelona Airport to City Centre by Taxi

-It’s no secret the quickest transport from Barcelona airport is Barcelona’s yellow and black taxis.
+The fastest way from Barcelona airport to downtown is Barcelona’s yellow and black taxis.

-Like most airports you’ll need to grab your airport taxi after waiting in a designated line.
-You won’t be able to hail them like on a normal street.
+Like most airports you’ll need to grab your airport taxi after waiting in a designated line, but for added convenience you can also reserve them in advance:

 In both Terminal 1 and Terminal 2 you’ll find taxi stands right outside after following the signs.
 There should be a designated worker wearing a fluorescent vest to show you to your car.

 There is a minimum charge of €20.00 but you’ll pay €30.00 – €35.00 to get central (T1-T2)